Did you know most back pain can be eliminated with stretching?

-It was Christmas 2002, I turned on the bathroom lights in the middle of the night only to be startled by the image in the mirror.
+It was Christmas 2002.
+In the middle of the night, I turned on the bathroom lights.
+Only to be startled by the reflection of the mirror.
 Yikes, what happened?
-This must be the exact opposite of a flat tummy.
-Is my belly folding over my waistband?
+This must be the exact opposite of a flat belly.
+Is my stomach hanging over my waistband?
 I needed to reduce fat, reduce my belly, reduce everything.

 It looks like I’m pregnant, not a good look for a 23-year-old single male.
-Six-pack abs would be great, but I just want to look less awful.
+Six pack abs would be great, but I just want to look less awful.
 Is less awful a look?
 I don’t think that’s too much to ask.
 All those late nights of fast food, ice cream, unlimited alcoholic drinks, and empty calories finally caught up to me.
 I desperately needed to lose weight.

 “I just want to look less awful.”

 But, here’s the big lie.
-Exercises alone will never achieve a flat stomach.
+Abdominal exercises alone will never achieve a flat stomach.
 Never.
 Trust me, I’ve tried.
-I once did 1,000 sit-ups for 7 days because my friend (who was equally chubby) told me Bruce Lee swore by this method.
-Without question I tried feverishly.
+I once did 1,000 sit-ups for 7 days because my equally chubby friend told me Bruce Lee swore by this method.
+Without question, I tried feverishly.
 My stomach ached for weeks, but sadly, my tummy fat remained.
 I tried every ab exercise plan in the world, but nothing seemed to burn belly fat.
 Nothing.

-Not until I became a certified personal trainer with years of experience, I finally discovered how to get a ripped stomach.
-Like me, you’ve probably tried gimmicks, shortcuts, teas, waist trimmers, pills and everything else in the market.
+It wasn’t until I became a personal trainer and fitness expert, that I finally discovered the only way to get a flat stomach.
+Like me, you’ve probably tried gimmicks, dietary supplements, shortcuts, week cleanses, waist trimmers, pills and everything else in the world.
 I’m here to eliminate the nonsense.
 I’m here to help you understand proper weight management.

-For a flat tummy you need to understand a few basics:
+For a flat belly you need to understand a few basics:

 – The Role of the Stomach